 Accurately measures the shape of the cornea (the front of the eye) for the detection of keratoconus and other diseases of the cornea.

 Visual Field Testing

-Tests for vision loss caused by disease such as brain tumors, stroke, glaucoma and macular degeneration.
+Tests for vision loss caused by diseases such as brain tumors, stroke, glaucoma and macular degeneration.

 Tests for glare caused by cataracts and other disorders of the eye.
-Allows the doctor to determine if cataracts are causing decreased vision.
+It allows the doctor to determine if cataracts are causing decreased vision.

 Ultrasound measurement of the axial length of the eye.
 Used to monitor the effectiveness of treatment for Myopia Control.